 Under-voltage lockout (UVLO) is implemented to protect the chip from operating at insufficient supply voltage.
-The MP28255 UVLO comparator monitors the output voltage of the internal regulator, VCC.
+The MP28252 UVLO comparator monitors the output voltage of the internal regulator, VCC.
 The UVLO rising threshold is about 4.0V while its falling threshold is a consistent 3.2V.

-External Soft-Start
+Internal Soft-Start

 The soft-start is implemented to prevent the converter output voltage from overshooting during startup.
 When the chip starts, the internal circuitry generates a soft-start voltage (SS) ramping up from 0V to 1.2V.
-When it is lower than the internal FB reference (REF), SS overrides REF so the error amplifier uses SS as the reference.
+When it is lower than the internal reference (REF), SS overrides REF so the error amplifier uses SS as the reference.
 When SS is higher than REF, REF regains control.
-The SS time can be set by external decoupled cap.
-The soft-start time can be caculated as below:
+The SS time is internally fixed to 4ms.